 Finally, I think one of the most overlooked purposes of E3 is that it provides a way for gaming journalists to filter out the hype and provide gamers with real information and fact-based opinions on games they experience on the show floor.
 This could mean tempering expectations on an over-hyped game or giving a loud-speaker to a game that may be getting lost in the noise.

-Without a venue for journalists to get hands-on time with announced games (even if they are early builds), then gamers have nothing to go on besides the tightly and methodically strategic messaging put forth by publishers and developers.
+Without a venue for journalists to get hands-on time with announced games (even if they are early builds), then gamers have to rely on the tightly and methodically strategic messaging put forth by PR firms hired by publishers.

 That means consumers have less information to go on and developers get less feedback to help them improve their games before launch.
 It is a lose/lose situation.